 Doodling on paper or freewriting can help you shake off the funk in short order.
 Take ten minutes to write whatever comes into your head or draw squiggles in a notebook—or combine the two for a multidisciplinary approach to overcome your creative block.
-Some creative professionals freewrite, doodle, or even explore other artistic media on a regular basis to help their ideas flow more easily.
+Some creative professionals free-write, doodle, or even explore other artistic media on a regular basis to help their ideas flow more easily.

 Give Yourself a Deadline

 Some people are very self-driven, while others respond best to deadlines.
 If you don’t have a deadline and feel creative block beginning to set in, try giving yourself an artificial deadline to see if that helps.
-Even when fake, deadlines put the pressure on and can make you feel more organized and focused.
+Even when fake, deadlines put pressure on you and can make you feel more organized and focused.
 Self-discipline doesn’t always come naturally, but you can help cultivate it artificially over time.

 Keep a Notebook

 Future-proof your precious design time by writing down ideas on the fly.
 You could use a little notebook and a pen, or a small tablet, or even your phone: whatever works best.
 The more you write down, the better prepared you’ll be the next time creative block strikes.
 When you feel uninspired later on, simply whip out your handy list of ideas and use one.

 Be Kind to Yourself

 When we feel uninspired and blocked, we tend to feel ashamed of ourselves as well.
 Unfortunately, that can make matters worse, because it’s very hard to be creative when you feel guilty.
 Instead of flagellating yourself and feeling worthless, come up with a list of affirmations you can repeat when times get hard.
 Try several of the techniques above to shake off the block and remember to talk to someone you trust about your feelings.